atramirez7/primeauto/README.md

 # Sales microservice

 Sales microservice keeps track of **Salespersons** personal info and a unique employee ID.
 Takes in **customer** info and stores them in a database for later use.
 The microservice can record a **Sale** takes information from **Salesperson** who sold the car and **customer** who purchased the car and puts them together in a convenient list.
-It takes data from the **Inventory** microservice via polling service such as, manufacturers, vehicle model, and the unique automobile that can be sold.
+It takes data from the **Inventory** microservice via polling service.
+It polls for AutomobileVO model to get automobile vins and sold status.
 ## Endpoints to send and view data - through Insomnia

 ### Customer